-Community Law Waikato - Te Tari Ture ā-Hapori o Waikato, is one of 24 centres across New Zealand.
-The movement operate in 140 locations, providing legal help to more than 250 thousand people per year.
+Community Law Waikato - Te Tari Ture ā-Hapori o Waikato, is one of many community law centres across Aotearoa New Zealand.
+The centres operate in 140 locations, providing legal help to more than 250 thousand people per year.

 We believe in a just and fair Aotearoa, with a mission to provide free legal services to those in the Waikato who are unable to access it.